 What are Topographical Surveys

-A topographical survey, also known as a land survey, provides an accurate representation of natural and manmade features within a specified area.
+A topo survey, also known as a land survey, provides an accurate representation of natural and manmade features within a specified area.
 They are usually undertaken by land surveying companies by using a range of survey equipment that can be used to measure and identify angles and distances effectively.

 To obtain precise measurements, land survey companies will often use GPS survey equipment in order to locate fixed points of an area of land.
 These points are used as reference markers and they are used to demonstrate the height and base of the specified area.
 With these markers you can produce a CAD (computer-aided-design) drawing, which illustrates a highly detailed and accurate topographical map of your land.